bounce-back-emails

 Your email service provider sends you a Non-Delivery Report (NDR) showing that your email wasn’t delivered, just like when you send a physical letter that gets returned to you because the address is incorrect or the recipient is no longer there.

-Email bounce occurs for various reasons, such as the recipient’s inbox being full, incorrect email address, server issues, or the recipient’s email provider identifying the email as spam.
+Email bounces occur for various reasons, such as the recipient’s inbox being full, incorrect email address, issues with the recipient server, or their email provider identifying the email as spam.

-An email bounce notification typically contains details about the original message, like the date and time it was sent and the reason for the delivery failure, thus allowing you to rectify the issue.
+An email bounceback notification typically contains details about the original message, like the date and time it was sent and the reason for the delivery failure, thus allowing you to rectify the issue.

 Bounce back email